 I spend a lot of time planning and researching travel.
 There is rarely a time when itineraries are not buzzing through my head; booking emails are not flying across the world; training and packing is not taking place!

 In the past 12 months we have travelled in New Zealand, Australia, Italy, Greece, France, Belgium, the Netherlands, Austria, Spain and Norway.
-Coming up for the rest of 2015 we are travelling to Spain, France, Italy, Wales, Scotland and Sri Lanka.
+Coming up for the rest of the year we are travelling to Spain, France, Italy, Wales, Scotland and Sri Lanka.
 All of this on a regular family budget.

 How do we do it?
 When people express amazement at how much travel the Wandering Kiwi family pack into each year I tell them that the key to being able to afford all this travel is to plan and book everything yourself and in advance.
 The downside of this is hours and hours spent on the internet, weighing up costs and options to make my travel dreams come true within my budget.